decentraland/old-documentation/_posts/sdk-reference/2018-01-04-scene-state.md

 }
 ```

 The state should contain **only** data, and no logic or methods.
 We don't recommend assigning instances of objects that have methods of their own to variables in the state.
-All of the logic should be carried out in your custom class that extends the [scriptable scene]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-05-scriptable-scene %}) class.
+All of the scene's logic should be carried out in your custom class that extends the [scriptable scene]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-05-scriptable-scene %}) class.

 Each state variable must be given an intial value for when the scene is first rendered.
-You can define the type for the state object by declaring a custom interface.
-Doing this is optional but we recommend it, especially for complex scenes, as it helps validate inputs and makes debugging easier.

 The variables you choose to make up your scene's state should be the minimal possible set that represents the scene, you shouldn't add redundant information.
 To determine if you should include a piece of information as part of the state, ask yourself: